 When a hard drive starts to get full of information, it can begin to slow down your server’s performance.
 The best way to think of a hard drive and how it relates to performance is to picture going up a set of stairs with a backpack on your back.
 If you only have a few things in your bag, you can get up the set of stairs with about the same amount of effort as it would take you with no backpack at all.
 However, if your backpack is full, its weight will cause you to put in more effort to get to the top of the stairs.
 While you will still make it to the top, it will take you longer to get there, and you’ll probably be a lot more tired than you would be if you still had room in your backpack.
 Storage space can be thought of the same way.
 The more free space you have, the quicker your servers’ hard drive will be able to sift through its contents and find the file you want to access.

 Much like CPU and all other server resources, how much storage space you may need is dependent on how you use your server.
-If you would like to store all your files and applications on your server, you will need more storage space.
-For current Summit Hosting customers, we highly recommend submitting a ticket with our team, and we can perform a free evaluation of your server resources.
-Our team of experts will go through your server to see how much storage space you currently have, as well as if there are any places where storage could be freed up.
-Lastly, they will advise how much storage space you may want to add to get the best performance possible from your server.
+If you would like to store all your files and applications on your server, you will likely need more storage space.
+For current Summit Hosting customers, the server admin is able to see how much space your server has available and where things may need to be cleaned up.
+Clients also have the option to submit a ticket with our team, and we can perform an evaluation of your server resources for a one-time fee.
+Our team of experts will go through your server to see how much storage space you currently have and where it might be being used.
+They can also advise how much storage space you may want to add to get the best performance possible from your server.

 RAM (Random Access Memory)